 For years, Pokémon has managed to capture the hearts and minds of many players by offering a consistent yet addictive gameplay loop centered on catching, battling, and raising a massive roster of 800+ different creatures.
 However, outside of new monsters and upgraded visuals, Japanese developer Game Freak has always made it a point to adhere to a specific structure when creating each new entry.

 Here, we’ll be highlighting the best Pokémon fan games that manage to introduce new ideas while staying true to the spirit of the original games.
-We’ll be updating this list in the future with new titles, so make sure to check back.
+We will be updating this list in the future with new titles, so make sure to check back.

 Pokémon Uranium had a lengthy nine year development period before releasing in 2016 and going on to become one of the most popular Pokémon fan games still to this day.
 Set in the new Tandor region, the game features over 150 original Pokémon designs and introduces a new “Nuclear” typing.